These Persian walnut cookies have only 4 ingredients, are gluten free & easy to make. Traditionally for Nowruz, they’re a tasty treat any time.

 These Persian walnut cookies have so much going for them.
 First of all, they’re easy to make, only four ingredients and naturally gluten free.
 Then when you try them they are deliciously sweet and nutty as you might expect, but also have a lovely combination of a dry, almost crisp outside and slightly chewy middle.
 They are one of a number of cookies that are traditionally made for Nowruz, the Persian New Year.
 As I found out in this article, apparently legend has it that King Jamshid discovered sugar on Nowruz, so cookies and candies have become a common part of the celebration.
 Plus the word candy actually comes from the Persian word for sugar, qand.

 Just as many Americans tend to cook many different Christmas cookies, those who celebrate Nowruz will often cook a few different Persian cookies.
-Many, like these walnut cookies are pretty simple using nuts or other non-wheat flours (eg chickpea, rice), eggs, sugar and a spice or two.
+Many, like these walnut cookies are pretty simple using nuts or other non-wheat flours (like Persian rice cookies, and others with chickpea), eggs, sugar and a spice or two.
 Since we liked these so much, I think I’m going to have to try some of the others in due course.
-I’m also working on some recipes for some savory Norwuz recipes, to go with the dolmeh barge mo I already shared.
+I’ve also loved the savory Nowruz dishes I have tried, like kuku sabzi, Persian herb fritatta, and the dolmeh barge mo which have been a favorite a while.

 How they’re made